 In the included material listing [parts] you have the manufacturer and part number of all the electronics components I have used.
 You can also see the data sheets of the electronics parts used for building this device.

-If you would like to [order] one, I can supply the whole kit if you wish to assembre it, or the meticulously hand-wired and carefully verified amplifier.
+If you would like to [order] one, I can supply all the parts if you wish to assemble it, or the meticulously hand-wired and carefully verified amplifier.

 I am currently selling a new version of the amplifier [2nd Gen] which includes a power voltage selector switch for 100, 120, 230, 240 V ac 50/60 Hz, a speaker impedance selector switch for 4, 8, 16 Ohm and also a 6.3 V incandescent indicator light.